 be replaced with the following:

 iv.
-An individual is deemed to be informed of an ERC decision six (6) hours after the decision is posted on the designated elections space in the Union office(s) Any decisions shall indicate the time posted.
+An individual is deemed to be informed of an ERC decision six (6) hours after the decision is posted on the designated elections space in the Union office(s), and six(6) hours after being sent notice of the decision to their preferred email address, whichever is later.
+Any decisions shall indicate the time posted.

 (c) Be it further resolved that EPC – Article VI – Rules for Elections 3-g (Page 14), currently: